Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Analysis and Discussion

 The SCGA method breaks down at low temperatures when the interacting spin model develops magnetic order.
-A finite size scaling calculation estimates that ordering temperature to be $\sim$10~K. Comparison to the Curie-Weiss temperature of $\sim$400~K yields a frustration index of $f=40$, indicating a high degree of magnetic frustration in the PI phase.
+A finite size scaling calculation (using all the LDA+U calculated exchange constants for (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ in Table \ref{HT_J}) estimates the ordering temperature to be $\sim$10~K. Comparison to the Curie-Weiss temperature of $\sim$400~K yields a frustration index of $f=40$, indicating a high degree of magnetic frustration in the PI phase.
 The $T \approx$~10~K phase transition anticipated for the PI spin Hamiltonian is however preempted in (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ at $T_N=185$~K by the first order magneto-structural transition that relieves magnetic frustration and gains magnetic exchange energy at the expense of lattice strain energy.
-DFT and neutron scattering indicates the magnetic exchange interactions are significantly modified at this transition (compare Tables \ref{LT_J} and \ref{HT_J}).
+DFT calculations and neutron scattering measurements indicate that the magnetic exchange interactions are significantly modified at this transition (compare Tables \ref{LT_J} and \ref{HT_J}).
 In particular, the three identical nearest neighbor interactions within the PI honeycomb lattices (DFT: $J_2=8.5(3)$~meV) split into three distinct interactions in the AFI phase (DFT[Neutron]: $J_{\beta_1}=25(2)[27.7(2)]$~meV, $J_{\beta_2}=9(2)[7.7(2)]$~meV, and $J_\gamma=3(2)[0.0(2)]$~meV).
-This relieves frustration and gives way to the stripy ordered phase favored by the next nearest neighbor interaction (DFT: $J_6=1.7(2)$~meV).
+This relieves frustration and gives way to the stripy ordered phase favored by the next-nearest neighbor interaction (DFT: $J_6=1.7(2)$~meV).